clerkma/ptex-ng/texlive/libs/harfbuzz/harfbuzz-src/BUILD.md

 and on ArchLinux and Manjaro:

-    $ sudo pacman -Suy meson pkg-config ragel gcc freetype2 glib2 cairo
+    $ sudo pacman -Suy meson pkg-config ragel gcc freetype2 glib2 glib2-devel cairo

 On macOS:

     brew install pkg-config ragel gtk-doc freetype glib cairo meson

-Then use meson to build the project like:
+Then use meson to build the project and run the tests, like:

-    meson build && meson test -Cbuild
+    meson build && ninja -Cbuild && meson test -Cbuild

 On Windows, meson can build the project like above if a working MSVC's cl.exe (`vcvarsall.bat`) or gcc/clang is already on your path, and if you use